gear-foundation/gear-wiki/docs/developing-contracts/token-standards/gnft721.md

 The basis of the contract state is in the `tokens`, `owners` and `collection` fields:
 - `tokens`: Technically a hash table or mapping, that relates the index nft(number, id) to a specific user and additional attributes, metadata.
 - `owners`: Contains the mapping of the user and its associated nft id(or ids in advanced cases).
 - `account_to_tx_ids`: Provides mapping from user or contract account and transaction.
-This should be used to obtain transactions which involves caller and observe concrete message actions for idempotency(state consistency).
+This should be used to obtain transactions which involve the caller and observe concrete message actions for idempotency(state consistency).
 - `tx_ids`: Contains associated transaction hashes with concrete actions(messages) and results.
-In general, allows you to understand the status of a particular transaction, the result and the input parameters(state consistency).
+In general, it allows you to understand the status of a particular transaction, the result and the input parameters(state consistency).
-- `collection`: A structure, that describes general information about the nft contract(project), such as the name or/and description.
+- `collection`: A structure that describes general information about the NFT contract(project), such as the name or/and description.
 At least it should contain two `String` fields: `name` and `description`, respectively.

 Each entity of the `Nft` structure can contain any fields, but there must be these:
-- `owner`: The address of the owner of this particular nft, in most cases it is either a user or another contract.
+- `owner`: The address of the owner of this particular NFT, in most cases it is either a user or another contract.
-- `name`: Part of the metadata, the name of a particular instance of nft.
+- `name`: Part of the metadata, the name of a particular instance of NFT.
-- `description`: Part of the metadata, a description of a particular nft instance.
+- `description`: Part of the metadata, a description of a particular NFT instance.
 - `media_url`: Part of the metadata, a link (url) to a third-party web resource containing any media object, most often a picture.
 - `attrib_url`: Part of the metadata, a link (url) to a third-party web resource that contains a json structure with attributes.
 They can be quite different and depend on the specific implementation.